Tag Archives: steak

 Dom’s Steak and Onions

 When I was in high school, I often ate at Dom’s Luncheonette on Broome Street.
 It was run by an Italian family, a father and his two sons.
 A couple of times a week they’d make Steak and Onions, and it was one of my favorites.
-I tried duplicating it and think I’ve finally got it.
+I tried duplicating it and think I’ve finally got the recipe for Dom’s Steak and Onions.

 Ingredients: